 [Apparently there was a decent amount on that corner and it turned out to be more of a semi-trip than a microdose.]

 Back at the hostel I got chatting with my two roommates, a couple of friendly European girls.
 Socially I felt very comfortable, even probably more than normal.
 Chatting with them I felt calm and content, they’d just come the other way from Bolivia and we shared some stories.
 At one moment I saw a twinkle in the eyes of the German; she looked alive, I mean really alive.
-I was in that rarely visited field of experience where you once again realise that other people aren’t merely characters in your story; something within the depths of her pupils had revealed to me the easily forgotten fact of her being an actual living being with a life as vivid and complex as my own.
+I was in that rarely visited field of experience where you once again realise that other people aren’t merely characters in your story- something within the depths of her pupils had revealed to me the easily forgotten fact of her being an actual living being with a life as vivid and complex as my own.
 As we looked into each other’s eyes I felt a deep human connection.
-Even though we’d just met I felt quite close, they both seemed like genuinely good people and I felt an instinctive trust towards them.
+Even though we’d just met I felt close.
+Both she and her friend seemed like genuinely good people and I felt an instinctive trust towards them.

 - Absence of typical mental background noise

 - Clearer thinking & lucidity in mental navigation